nathanaeltcox/Network-Survival-Kit/README.md

 For example:
 	python nsk.py collect (Consolidates results from all previous scans in a single file called "Report.txt", assuming everything was saved using default filenames.)
-	python nsk.py collect -ps PingsweepOutput (Consolidates results when the pingsweep results were saved as "PinsweepOutput.txt" instead of the default.)
+	python nsk.py collect -ps PingsweepOutput (Consolidates results when the pingsweep results were saved as "PinsgweepOutput.txt" instead of the default.)